What Does a Loan Officer Do?

 Comparing Similar Jobs

-If you are interested in a career as a loan officer, you may want to review these similar positions, along with their median annual salary:
+If you are interested in a career as a loan officer, review these similar positions, along with their median annual salary:

 Source: U.S. Bureau of Labor Statistics, 2018